Rarely can it be so clearly demonstrated that people, and even whole societies, cannot see what is plainly in front of their eyes.

 On the principle that the protection of human life and protecting one’s family and society are of paramount importance, the principal categories are surely political leadership followed by medicine.
 One category was leadership but medicine featured nowhere except by the inclusion of one pharmaceutical chemist Tu YouYou, whose selection I can trace only to political correctness.

 Yet the 20th century was the century of the greatest medical advances in human history.
 One hundred years ago we had no antibiotics nor vaccines, which have changed human wellbeing out of all proportion to some of the categories in this series.
 During The One Show programme, the absence of Alexander Fleming’s name was noted.
 The advances in Medical Science last century have had a profound and lasting impact upon human life and society.
 Tuberculosis has been one of the world’s greatest killers and Gerhard Domagk was fundamental to its eventual cure, working in conditions as dangerous as Tu YouYou.
 Domagk developed the first drug to successfully treat bacterial infections long before Alexander Fleming’s serendipitous discovery of penicillin, possibly actually discovered by one of his assistants.
 The popular account can be found in The Greatest Story Never Told.
-Vaccines helped to conquer childhood diseases and childhood mortality fell.
+The development of vaccines helped to conquer childhood diseases and childhood mortality fell.
 The march against malaria, smallpox and other global scourges shows that medicine, the endeavour to improve human health and wellbeing, was worthy of a category of its own.
 If this was missed by the internet search algorithm, it is probably because so many medical professionals are unsung heroes without a media bandwagon to sing their praises.
 However, what does this tell us about this panel of experts and 21st-century expertise?

 The protection of life and limb is of utmost importance and under political leadership there is little dispute that the UK would be speaking German if it was not for Winston Churchill and the world would be a very different place without him and his leadership in World War II.
 Franklin D. Roosevelt is a worthy consideration but Nelson Mandela was voted ahead of both of them.
 There is no doubt about Mandela’s celebrity status and if leaders would follow his ability to forgive and lead by example, the world would be a better place, but he drew upon the legacy of other 20th-century icons such as Martin Luther King, Mahatma Gandhi and Leo Tolstoy, who drew upon the life and teaching of Jesus Christ.